bjaan/openvpn-netns/README.md

 # ip netns exec vpn ip addr add 192.168.0.50/24 dev macvlan0
 ```

-   Change the IP-address on which this new network adapter _macvlan0_ will listen in the last two lines, it must be in the local network's IP-range - e.g. 192.168.1.236:
+   Change the IP-address on which this new network adapter _macvlan0_ will listen on the last two lines; it must be in the local network's IP-range - e.g. 192.168.1.236:

    These lines will look like:
 ```sh